Scalp Massage 101: The Easiest Guide to Massage Scalp at Home

 Can Scalp Massage Stimulate Hair Growth?

 For thousands of years, ancient Chinese people have been incorporating combing the scalp as part of their daily routine.
-Just as tending the soil and roots nourishes the leaves of a plant, so does massaging the scalp nourish the hair.
+Just as tending the soil and roots nourishes the leaves of a plant, massaging the scalp nourishes the hair.
 By stimulating blood and energy circulation, scalp massage provides nutrients and oxygen to the hair’s roots.
 This makes the hair grow stronger and healthier.

 Can Scalp Massage Improve Health?

 The essence of how scalp massage works is in the flow of blood and oxygen.
 You may have come across the word qi.
 It is commonly used in Eastern medicine and essentially refers to nourishing the body with a constant flow of energy in the body.
 If this flow is normal, then your body is functioning well, but if it’s not, your body will react and send signals in the form of hair loss, pain, stiffness, and other unpleasant symptoms.